Magnolia security best practices

 • Deactivate the superuser account and change the default password.
 Create a new account with the superuser role.
 Use a name that isn’t easy to guess.

-• The OS user that executes the webserver (Tomcat) should have read-only access and should not run commands/scripts on the OS level
+• The OS user that executes the webserver (Tomcat) should have read-only access and should not run commands/scripts on the OS level, preventing the injection of Java code to execute commands on the OS level.

-• verify that the anonymous role is denied access to Magnolia AdminCentral.
+• While this is the default, verify that the anonymous role is denied access to Magnolia AdminCentral.

-• do not share user/password combinations.
-Use tokens provided by an identity provider (IDP)
+• If you use custom APIs, do not share user/password combinations.
+Use tokens provided by an identity provider (IDP), like Azure, Keycloak or Okta instead.

 • Enforce secure passwords.
 Thomas Baeddal’s article ‘The Usability of Passwords’ covers the subject in depth.

-• you can provide a custom field validator to enforce password rules.
+• If you use local user accounts in Magnolia, you can provide a custom field validator to enforce password rules.

 • Consider implementing SSO for non-trivial infrastructures to manage users in a central place.

-• If using SSO and if your IDP supports it
+• If using SSO and if your IDP supports it, implement a password blacklist.

 • Be careful when creating custom forwards and redirects to other sites.